scharris/sqljson-query/docs/tutorial.md

 ```

 This TypeScript module defines an interface `Drug` which matches the form of the the result object in each
 row of the query results.
-It also defines a constant for the parameter name as a convenience/safety feature,
+It also defines a constant for the parameter name as a convenience and safety feature,
 and lets you know the corresponding SQL file that was generated from the same query specification as well.

 ## Adding Parent Tables